hashicorp/terraform-k8s/docs/workspace-sync.html.md

 can automatically install and configure the terraform-k8s project using the [Terraform Helm chart](https://github.com/hashicorp/terraform-helm).

-**Why create a Terraform Cloud Workspace Custom Resource Definition for Kubernetes?** Applications deployed in Kubernetes will have the ability to define infrastructure configuration using a Workspace in Kubernetes.
+**Why create a Terraform Cloud Workspace Custom Resource Definition (CRD) for Kubernetes?** The Terraform Cloud Workspace CRD allows applications deployed in Kubernetes to define their own infrastructure configuration using Kubernetes workspaces.
 The functionality depends on Terraform Cloud to ensure consistent approaches to state locking, state storage, and execution.

 **Why sync Kubernetes workspaces to Terraform Cloud?** This functionality will re-execute updates to infrastructure and Terraform Cloud non-sensitive